-47 Best Third-Person Games You Can't Afford To MISS - Gameranx
+51 Best Third-Person Games You Can’t Afford to Miss - Gameranx

 Platform: PC, Xbox One, Xbox Series X/S, PS4, PS5

-The Devil May Cry first debuted in 2001 and now includes a total of six games, with Devil May Cry 5 released in 2019.
+The Devil May Cry series first debuted in 2001 and now includes a total of six games, with Devil May Cry 5 released in 2019.
 The series centers around a demon hunter by the name of Dante as he attempts to rid the world of a demon invasion.
 Dante is the child of an angel and demon, and therefore specially equipped to take on this harrowing task.
 The gameplay borrows inspiration from the hack and slash genre with players able to use various powers and weapons to defeat enemies.
-Don’t miss out on this third-person game!

 #40 Just Cause 3